 Art critics still marvel at the detail and depth van Gogh drew out of layering shades of yellow.
-But BBC notes that such colors were new to painters, reporting, "These series of paintings were made possible by the innovations in manufactured pigments in the 19th century.
-Without the vibrancy of the new colors, such as chrome yellow, van Gogh may never have achieved the intensity of Sunflowers."
+But, as the BBC noted, such colors were new to painters: “These series of paintings were made possible by the innovations in manufactured pigments in the 19th century.
+Without the vibrancy of the new colors, such as chrome yellow, van Gogh may never have achieved the intensity of Sunflowers.”
 Alternately, without an artist like van Gogh, these colors may have never had their potential fulfilled.

-In his lifetime, van Gogh only sold one self-portrait, and The Red Vineyard at Arles, notably part of Décoration for the Yellow House.
+In his lifetime, van Gogh only sold one self-portrait plus The Red Vineyard at Arles, which was part of Décoration for the Yellow House.
 Following his death on July 29, 1890, all of his Sunflowers went to Theo.

 Sunflowers are displayed all over the globe.
-Paintings from the Paris series can be found in Amsterdam's Van Gogh Museum, New York City's Metropolitan Museum of Art, Bern's Museum of Fine Arts, and the Netherlands's Kröller-Müller Museum.
-One of the initial Arles series can be found in London's National Gallery, the other in Munich's Neue Pinakothek.
-The Repetitions are on display in the Van Gogh Museum, the Philadelphia Museum of Art, and Tokyo's Sompo Japan Museum of Art.
+Paintings from the Paris series can be found in Amsterdam’s Van Gogh Museum, New York City’s Metropolitan Museum of Art, Switzerland’s Museum of Fine Arts Bern, and the Netherlands’s Kröller-Müller Museum.
+One of the initial Arles series can be found in London’s National Gallery, the other in Munich’s Neue Pinakothek.
+The Repetitions are on display in the Van Gogh Museum, the Philadelphia Museum of Art, and Tokyo’s SOMPO Museum of Art.

 “There are two reasons,” van Gogh expert Martin Bailey explained to The Telegraph of the reasons why it’s difficult to show Sunflowers as a series.
 “First, they are fragile works, and for conservation reasons they either cannot travel at all or are only allowed to in very exceptional circumstances.
 Secondly, they are probably the most popular paintings in all the galleries that own them, so the owning institutions are very reluctant to allow them to leave.”